VAT stands for Value Added Tax. And no, I don’t think there has been a more boring acronym before.

 While it’s relatively straightforward to register for VAT yourself, it is also a legal requirement for many business so it’s important it’s done correctly.

-- Preparation and submission of your VAT registration application to HMRC by a VAT application expert
+- Preparation and submission of your VAT registration application to HMRC by an application expert

-- Access to a VAT registration expert to answer questions you may have
+- Access to an expert to answer questions you may have

 - Confirmation of your VAT Registration Number, sent to you by email